mnguyen0226/rental_gpt_dash/README.md

 - Interactive Table: Display a searchable and filterable table of listings where users can sort by different features like price, number of bedrooms, or interest level.
   - Filtered by listing...

+### Phase 9.
+Deploy
+- Will the docerization and running will actually work as the ml is trained on different environment while the model is run on different environment?
+- Route of models to different folder
+- Try to deploy with without database first

 ### Phase 7.
 Mobile Development [UI + UX]
 - Task 1: Upload images and make prediction (help buyer evaluate the house).
 - Task 2: Image generation based on input (help client the house)

 ### Phase 8.
 PyTest

-### Phase 9.
-Deploy
-- Will the docerization and running will actually work as the ml is trained on different environment while the model is run on different environment?
-- Route of models to different folder
-- Try to deploy with without database first

-### Phase 10.
-Report & Presentation
-- Create a python file for EDA

-### **TODO** Designs
+### **TODO** Designs & Repo Clean Up
 - Design:
   - Static + Dynamic: https://dash-molstar.everburstsun.net/drugs
   - Prediction: https://dash-molstar.everburstsun.net/drugs